mysensors/NodeManager/README.md

 ### Set reporting intervals and sleeping cycles

-If not instructed differently, the node will stay in awake, all the sensors will report every 10 minutes.
-Battery level and signal level will be automatically reported every 60 minutes.
+If not instructed differently, the node will stay awake and all the sensors will report every 10 minutes, battery level and signal level will be automatically reported every 60 minutes.
 To change those settings, you can call the following functions on the nodeManager object:

 Function  | Description
 ------------ | -------------
-setSleepSeconds()/setSleepMinutes()/setSleepHours()/setSleepDays() | the time interval the node will spend in a (smart) sleep cycle setReportIntervalSeconds()/setReportIntervalMinutes()/setReportIntervalHours()/setReportIntervalDays() | the time interval the node will report the measures of all the attached sensors setBatteryReportSeconds()/setBatteryReportMinutes()/setBatteryReportHours()/setBatteryReportDays() | the time interval the node will report the battery level setSignalReportSeconds()/setSignalReportMinutes()/setSignalReportHours()/setSignalReportDays() | the time interval the node will report the radio signal level
+setSleepSeconds(), setSleepMinutes(), setSleepHours(), setSleepDays() | the time interval the node will spend in a (smart) sleep cycle setReportIntervalSeconds(), setReportIntervalMinutes(), setReportIntervalHours(), setReportIntervalDays() | the time interval the node will report the measures of all the attached sensors setBatteryReportSeconds(), setBatteryReportMinutes(), setBatteryReportHours(), setBatteryReportDays() | the time interval the node will report the battery level setSignalReportSeconds(), setSignalReportMinutes(), setSignalReportHours(), setSignalReportDays() | the time interval the node will report the radio signal level

 For example, to put the node to sleep in cycles of 10 minutes: